SergeyKuz1001/python-gRPC-messenger/README.md

 - ```ClientActivity``` duplicates logic from python client
 - ```ApplicationInterface``` provides calls for various client events, which perform the required UI modifications (```onDisconnect```, ```onConnectionInitiated```)
+  - The app has two layouts (connection and chat layout).
+When disconnected, it switches to connection layout and waits for user login